Chayanon-Ninyawee/42-c-tester/README.md

 ## Pointer Ownership

-Return captures currently imply ownership depending on the capture type.
+The framework distinguishes between test-owned and function-owned memory.

+### Test-owned memory

+`CBuffer` and `CPointer` create variables owned by the test harness.

+The student's function may read or modify this memory, but the harness remains responsible for it.

+### Function-owned memory

+`Capture` describes memory returned by the student's function.

 `Capture.buffer()` and pointer-array captures cause the generated harness to free the captured allocations.

 `Capture.pointer_raw()` intentionally does not free the pointer.

-This distinction is particularly important when testing allocation failures or when the returned pointer must only be observed rather than dereferenced.
+This distinction is important when testing allocation failures or when a returned pointer must only be observed rather than dereferenced.

 ______________________________________________________________________